 In conclusion, a statutory employee is one who controls the work load and how much is to be done with little to no input from the employer.

 The employer should indicate on the worker's Form W-2 whether the worker is classified as a statutory employee in box 13.
-Statutory employees report their wages, income, and allowable expenses on Schedule C (or Schedule C-EZ), along with filing federal Form 1040.
+Statutory employees report their wages, income, and allowable expenses on Schedule C, along with filing federal Form 1040.
 Statutory employees are not liable for self-employment tax because their employers must treat them as employees for social security tax purposes.